 Sabbaday Falls earns its name after “Sunday” – the rest day.
-While for early settlers surviving in the White Mountains took a lot of work, families would often take the Sunday off chores to enjoy a stroll to this waterfall.
+While for early settlers surviving in the White Mountains took a lot of work, families would often take the Sunday off from chores to enjoy a stroll to this waterfall.

 Now visitors can easily access Sabbaday Falls from the parking lot through a 0.7-mile out-and-back trail that leads directly to this waterfall.
-Sabbaday Falls can be quite the busy attraction but if you wait around, you can enjoy the waterfall with minimal crowds.
+Sabbaday Falls can be quite a busy attraction but if you wait around, you can enjoy the waterfall with minimal crowds.

 Location: Sabbaday Falls

 Pemigewasset Overlook is one of the most popular viewpoints within White Mountain National Forest that offers incredible views of the mountains and Pemigewasset river valley.